16 ways to drive website traffic and increase search ranking

 Publishing a book is one of the most effective ways to establish yourself as an authority in your industry.
 Being a published author gives you credibility, despite the fact that it’s quick and easy for anyone to self-publish on Amazon and similar platforms these days.

-Books can be a great promotional tool for your name or your brand, but you can also use them as a method for how to drive traffic to your website.
+Books can be a great promotional tool for your name or your brand, but you can also use them as a method to drive traffic to your website.

 The benefit of ebooks over traditionally published paper books is that you can include live links in them that the reader can click to be taken directly to your website.
 You can do this by including a link to content on your site that expands on a point you’re discussing in the book, or by offering a special bonus or free gift as a “thank you” for downloading the book.

 Hopefully you’ve already started to have some ideas while reading this on how to drive traffic to your website that you can start applying right away.
-Other strategies might take a little longer to implement, but either way, you’re setting yourself up to succeed and we commend you!
+Other strategies might take a little longer to implement, but either way, you’re setting yourself up to succeed!

-When you're ready to dive into how to take your website to the next level, you can explore some of the other resources and services we have here at B12, including our integrated SEO.
+When you're ready to dive into how to take your website to the next level, you can explore some of the other resources and services we have at B12, including our integrated SEO, email marketing, monthly blog posts, and more.

 Want more traffic tips?